sushmalal66-ctrl/new-earth/README.md

 - Touch scrolling is optimized with `syncTouch: true`
 - Texture resolution is lowered for better performance
 - Complex shaders are simplified on low-end devices
+- Horizontal scroll is optimized for touch devices
+- Typing animations are simplified on mobile

 ## 🌟 Contributing